UK announces 25% windfall tax on energy producers' profits | Headlines

 UK announces 25% windfall tax on energy producers' profits

-Britain announced a 25% windfall tax on oil and gas producers' profits on Thursday, alongside a package of support for households struggling to meet rising energy bills.
-The announcement marks a change of heart for Prime Minister Boris Johnson's government which had previously resisted windfall taxes and called them a deterrent to investment.
+Britain announced a 25% windfall tax on oil and gas producers' profits on Thursday, alongside a 15 billion pound ($18.9 billion) package of support for households struggling to meet soaring energy bills.

 - Country: